Paul Tan's Automotive Industry News

 Mitsubishi quietly revealed a high-powered version of the Mitsubishi L200 (known as the Triton here) at the 2008 Paris Motor Show with the “2.5Di-D High-Power” designation.

-The 2009 L200 2.5 Di-D High-Power features a 2.5 liter engine that produces much more power than in its 136 PS standard form.
+The 2009 L200 2.5 Di-D High-Power features a 2.5 litre engine that produces much more power than in its 136 PS standard form.
 In fact, the figures are even higher than the recently launched Triton 3.2L!

 The new engine gets a 29% power boost up to 178 PS at 4,000rpm and 400Nm of torque at 2,000rpm for manual versions or 350Nm of torque for automatic versions.
-Fuel consumption is 8.5 liters of diesel per 100km while CO2 output is 223g/km.
+Fuel consumption is 8.5 litres of diesel per 100km while CO2 output is 223g/km.

 The 2009 L200 also gets better sound and vibration insulation, additional side airbags for the Club Cab varaint, side and curtain airbags for the Double Cab, and a new front seat design with improved cushion and side support.